tosborne1215/PrometheanHW/README.md

 - This readme!
 - app_test.py which contains various unittests
 - app.py the application itself.
 I probably should think about a new name.
+- generate_data.py which generates random files and large directories.
+I call this script from my test before I test.
+This file is sloppy, but would only be test code.

+How do I run the Unit Tests?

+You will need to install the requirements.
+I use faker to generate text and also generate large dirs.
+This is done adjacant to the called file in data/

 ## Requirements: